 These pellets should be high in vitamin C and low in fat to make sure your pet is getting everything they need to live happily and healthily.

-The majority of adult Teddy guinea pig breeds need around ⅛ cup of pellets each day, but young piggies (under 6 months of age) and pregnant/nursing sows will require an unlimited amount of pellets.
+The majority of adult cavy breeds need around ⅛ cup of pellets each day, but young or baby guinea pigs (under 6 months of age) and pregnant/nursing sows will require an unlimited amount of pellets.

 Avoid guinea pig muesli or foods that contain seeds, Seeds are high in fat and can be a choking hazard to your animal.

 When Should I Feed My Teddy Guinea Pig?

 Feed your guinea pig once in the morning and once in the evening.
 I normally feed my guinea pigs around 9AM and then again at around 5PM.

 In fact, I always prepare my guinea pigs’ meals before I make mine!

 You should feed your Teddy guinea pigs two times a day.

 Make sure you follow a consistent feeding schedule to keep your guinea pigs at a healthy weight.